gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 registries in the Stream Control Transmission Protocol (SCTP) Parameters group:

-*  One new SCTP Chunk Types
+*  One new SCTP Chunk Type

 *  One new SCTP Chunk Parameter Type

-*  Three new SCTP Error Cause Code
+*  Three new SCTP Error Cause Codes

 And finally the update of one registered SCTP Payload Protocol Identifier.